Funbit/ets2-telemetry-server/Readme.md

 > I ran the server and opened HTML5 App URL on a device but browser says "Page not found".
 What should I do?

-First of all, make sure that you have selected correct "Network interface" on the main server screen.
-You must select the interface that is directly connected to your Wi-Fi network, *usually* it is named as "Wi-Fi" or "Ethernet".
+First of all, make sure that your device is using Wi-Fi connection instead of mobile internet (3G, 4G, etc.).
+Then, make sure that you selected correct "Network interface" on the main server screen.
+You must select the interface that is directly connected to your Wi-Fi network, *usually* it is named as "Wi-Fi", "Ethernet" or "LAN".
 Also, make sure that "AP Isolation" is disabled on your Wi-Fi router ([more info](http://www.howtogeek.com/179089/lock-down-your-wi-fi-network-with-your-routers-wireless-isolation-option/)).
+If you still can't connect - try to temporarily disable firewalls (especially from 3rd-parties) or anti-viruses and check again.
+If problem persists then you should contact to your Administrator...

 > I installed provided Android application, but it always shows "Could not connect to the server" or "Disconnected" status.
 How do I fix that?